 In the example above, the my_db node template or type tosca.nodes.Database.MySQL represents an actual MySQL database instance managed by a MySQL DBMS installation.
-In its artifacts section, the node template points to an SQL file (e.g. a dump of a MySQL database with default data) from which the database content gets created at deployment time.
+In its artifacts section, the node template points to a text file (i.e., my_db_content.txt) which can be used to help create the database content during deployment time.
 The requirements section of the my_db node template expresses that the database is hosted on a MySQL DBMS represented by the mysql node.

 Note that while it would be possible to define one node type and corresponding node templates that represent both the DBMS middleware and actual database content as one entity, TOSCA distinguishes between middleware node types and application layer node types.
 This allows at the one hand to have better re-use of generic middleware node types without binding them to content running on top, and on the other hand this allows for better substitutability of, for example, middleware components during the deployment of TOSCA models.